Ignite-Laboratories/Enigmaneering/enigma1/E1S3 - Breadcrumbs.md

 To demonstrate this I've provided two examples for this solution.

- **The Breadcrumb Printer** - This simply prints out the breadcrumb operation of a randomly generated binary value.
+ **The Breadcrumb Printer** - This simply prints out the breadcrumb path data of a randomly generated binary value.

  **The Breadcrumb Averager** - This averages the number of positions inward that an overall bit drop was found.